 Chemical disclosure requirements, health registries, and after-the-fact biomonitoring programs cannot substitute for due diligence.
 Disclosing the chemicals used in fracking operations, monitoring human exposures to those chemicals, and establishing registries of those harmed by chemical exposures are useful tools for scientific study and are basic rights in a transparent, right-to-know democracy, but they do not, by themselves, protect public health.

 Instead, we need a precautionary, prevention-oriented approach to reducing environmental cancer risk.
 To permit a form of fossil fuel extraction that opens countless portals of toxic contamination – upon commencement of the fracking operation and in perpetuity – turns us away from a meaningful approach to cancer prevention.

 Until we know the answers to concerns about fracking and human health risks, benefit of the doubt goes to breasts, not to the chemicals that cause cancer in breasts.
 The burden of proof belongs on the shoulders of the gas industry to demonstrate safety, not on the backs of women, who will have to suffer and die in order to prove without a doubt that fracking causes breast cancer.

-For more information about the growing anti-fracking movement in the U.S., click here.
+For more information about our work on the health harms of fracking, click here.